Katerynakulik/seekly/README.md

   While data is being fetched from external APIs, a loader animation is displayed to indicate that the request is in progress.
 This enhances user experience by making the waiting time visible.

 - **Feedback Form**
   At the bottom of the page, users can submit feedback through a simple form.
 The form allows users to share missing keywords or suggest categories.
 Upon submission, users receive a confirmation message.
+Currently, the data is stored in the object and displayed in the console.
+In the future, this data will be transferred to the backend and stored according to category, all in one place.

 ---